Carmelo-7/multicrop-dataset/README.md

 # Multicrop-Dataset
-images for 23 crops split into train,test and val sets
+images for 26 classes (including healthy for some crops) of crops diseases split into train,test and val sets

-### These are the 23 crops/classes included in this dataset :-
+### These are the 26 classes included in this dataset :-

 'Citrus Black spot',
 'Citrus canker',